‘It’s ruthless,’ Old Spaghetti Factory fighting to stay on Second Avenue

 Others have written letters and made contact with the Metro Council and Mayor John Cooper’s office.
 Councilman Freddie O’Connell told News 2 he is devastated and some of his best earliest childhood memories were the days he spent at Old Spaghetti Factory.
 He is speaking with the owners and hopes the landlords reconsider.

-News 2 reached out to Mayor Cooper’s office and are still waiting to hear back.
+News 2 reached out to Mayor Cooper’s office and received the following statement.

+“Mayor John Cooper recognizes and appreciates the enjoyment and value Old Spaghetti Factory has brought to downtown Nashville for many years.
+He cares deeply about residents, tenants, employees, and property owners on historic Second Avenue and is bringing in every resource available to support them.
+At the same time, the city understands and respects the rights and responsibilities of each private property owner.”

 Saxey says he has heard from other business owners on Second Avenue who are concerned that the same thing will happen to them.
 If the landlord doesn’t change their mind, the restaurant will be looking for a new location in Nashville while keeping all of its employees in mind.